stefankarlsson1230/The_CSharp_Players_Guide_2_OOP/README.md

     - Create a main method that will create a card instance for the whole deck (every color with every rank) and display each (for example, “The Red Ampersand” and “The Blue Seven”).

+- [x] Project 4 - The Locked Door
+  - Construct a door class with a locking mechanism that requires a unique numeric code to unlock.
+  You have done something similar before without using a class, but the locking mechanism is new.
+  The door should only unlock if the passcode is the right one.
+The following statements describe how the door works.
+    - An open door can always be closed.
+    - A closed (but not locked) door can always be opened.
+    - A closed door can always be locked.
+    - A locked door can be unlocked, but a numeric passcode is needed, and the door will only unlock if the code supplied matches the door’s current passcode.
+  - When a door is created, it must be given an initial passcode.
+  - Additionally, you should be able to change the passcode by supplying the current code and a new one.
+The passcode should only change if the correct, current code is given.
+  - Objectives:
+    - Define a Door class that can keep track of whether it is locked, open, or closed.
+    - Make it so you can perform the four transitions defined above with methods.
+    - Build a constructor that requires the starting numeric passcode.
+    - Build a method that will allow you to change the passcode for an existing door by supplying the current passcode and new passcode.
+Only change the passcode if the current passcode is correct.
+    - Make your main method ask the user for a starting passcode, then create a new Door instance.
+Allow the user to attempt the four transitions described above (open, close, lock, unlock) and change the code by typing in text commands.

 ### From ChatGPT
     1. Point Methods – Add Distance() and Translate() to Point.